Powhatan County Public Schools: Elementary Schools (PreK-5)

-The facility was completed in 2008.

 Other facilities

-Pocahontas Landmark Center, previously known as Pocahontas Middle School was renovated in 2019 to house the district's administration staff, and school board meeting room.
+Pocahontas Landmark Center (pictured in infobox), previously known as Pocahontas Middle School was renovated in 2019 to house the district's administration staff, and school board meeting room.

-Powhatan Transportation Facility, is a 16,000 Sq.
-Ft. facility that houses the school district's dispatching department, and 3 maintenances garages for district busses and vehicles.
+Powhatan Transportation Facility, is a 16,000 sq. ft. facility that houses the school district's dispatching department, and 3 maintenances garages for district busses and vehicles.
 The facility also has built in fuel pumps and a 2.5 acre parking lot for dispatch staff and busses.

-Controversies

-In 2019, a Flat Rock Elementary School employee was accused by parents of assaulting children when grabbing them because of food being thrown in the cafeteria.
-According to the Assistant Commonwealth's Attorney, witness statements were inconsistent and there was not enough concrete evidence to make a case.
-No charges were filed against the employee, and they have returned to work.

-On June 30, 2022, Andrew Clinton Snead, the Districts Performing Arts Coordinator was arrested on 2 counts of taking indecent liberties with a minor.
-Snead was placed on unpaid administrative leave.
-In September, 6 more charges were placed on Snead, with a total of 8 charges spanning back over 10 years.
-Including 8 felonies, seven counts of taking indecent liberties with a child by a person in a custodial or supervisory relationship, and one of solicitation of child pornography.